Is An Attorney Essential When Starting My Business?

-- You need help navigating the many forms and requirements of legal documents that are involved with startup, like incorporation documents.
+- Navigating the many forms and requirements of legal documents, like incorporation documents, that are involved.

-- Having an attorney can be expensive, but you'll know that startup is being done right.
+- Assurance the startup is being done right.

-- Having an attorney frees you to focus on other aspects of startup so you don't have to spend time learning the legal processes.
+- Enabling you to focus on other aspects of the business so you don't have to spend time learning the legal processes.

-- An attorney can help with specific tasks like trademarking your name, reviewing lease documents, discussing potential legal structures, and preparing incorporation forms.
+- Support with specific tasks like trademarking your name, reviewing lease documents, discussing potential legal structures, and preparing incorporation forms.

 - Online legal form providers don't always do it right.
 Businesses aren't one-size-fits-all, so blanket legal documents don't always work.